dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnStore.rst

     "
     .. _dcmUPSScheduledHumanPerformerName:

     :ref:`Scheduled Human Performer Name <dcmUPSScheduledHumanPerformerName>`",string,"Value of Human Performer's Name (0040,4037) in Item of Scheduled Human Performers Sequence (0040,4034) in created UPS. {attributeID} will be replaced by the value of that attribute in the received dataset.
+Example: {PerformingPhysicianName}

     (dcmUPSScheduledHumanPerformerName)"
     "
     .. _dcmUPSScheduledHumanPerformerOrganization:

     :ref:`Scheduled Human Performer Organization <dcmUPSScheduledHumanPerformerOrganization>`",string,"Value of Human Performer's Organization (0040,4036) in Item of Scheduled Human Performers Sequence (0040,4034) in created UPS. {attributeID} will be replaced by the value of that attribute in the received dataset.
+Example: {ResponsibleOrganization}

     (dcmUPSScheduledHumanPerformerOrganization)"
     "
     .. _dcmAdmissionID:

     :ref:`Admission Number <dcmAdmissionID>`",string,"Value of Admission ID (0038,0010) in created UPS. {attributeID} will be replaced by the value of that attribute in the received dataset.
+Example: {AdmissionID}

     (dcmAdmissionID)"
     "